-THE important features of summer lawn maintenance are mowing, watering and weed control which is discussed in LAWN CARE.
-32 In some cases it has been found that a light feeding in June gives grass a better color through the summer months.
+THE important features of summer lawn maintenance are mowing, watering and the control of weeds.

+In some cases it has been found that a light feeding in June gives grass a better color through the summer months.
 This is not recommended when Crabgrass or other summer weeds are dominant in the lawn because they likewise benefit from the feeding.
 A good, clean, weedfree lawn may be aided by an application of grass food at about half the usual rate but a poor, weedy lawn will not be benefited.